Go to production

 - A logo image file for your service, ideally in SVG format.

-- A definition of your unique customer reference format, ideally including an example input and regular expression for validation.
+- A definition of what you are using for your unique customer reference format, ideally this is just the charity HMRC customer number, but if you have to use an alternative unique customer reference we'll need a definition of that reference with an example input and regular expression for validation.

 - Optionally a URL for a charity user who needs help finding their reference, otherwise a helpful image file can be included in the Swiftaid FAQ and that in-turn linked to.